BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 {% include /tip/open.html label="Tip: Break onboarding up" icon="info" color="blue" %}

 The wallet creation process is an excellent place to break things up into different activities, events, and tasks.
-For example, you might want to dedicate multiple screens to generate a [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) and explain why it is essential.
+For example, you might want to dedicate multiple screens when generating a [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) to explain why it is essential.

 {% include /tip/close.html %}